faandrade/front-assignment/README.md

 - Docker installed on your system

 ## Setup
-1. Copy the environment variables file:
+1. Copy the .env.dev file into a .env file, which is ignored by git (to avoid exposing secrets)

 ```bash
 cp .env.dev .env